Choosing the Right Yarn: Felting

 Bug extrusion hath no scales, therefore, silk won't felt.

-Have you learned something about what will and what won't felt?
+Have you learned something about felting yarns that felt and won’t felt?
 Leave a comment and help the rest of us learn from your experiences.